- MEN'S WATCHES

 - ADVANCED SEARCH

-When it comes to Omega watches men dominate the purchasing to a great extent.
-Simply because in the world, one can find more Seamaster men’s watches than Omega Seamaster women watches.
-Some of the more popular Omega watch models according to Omega USA and Omega watch retailers are the Omega Speedmaster, Constellation Co-Axial Automatic series, Seamaster Diver 300M, the Omega 300M GMT, 300m Master Co-Axial, the Seamaster Aqua Terra Chronograph, Seamaster Planet Ocean, Sea master PloProf, the Omega Seamaster De Ville, De Ville Ladymatic, De Ville Prestige Quartz, De Ville Hour Vision and more.
-The Seamaster Omega watch series is by far the largest line of all Omega luxury watches with dozens of different model, configurations, styles and colors.
+When it comes to their various collections, men's sizes dominate the purchasing to a great extent.
+Simply because in the world, one can find more men’s Seamaster watches than ladies watches such as the many in the Deville collection.
+Some of the more popular Omega watch models according to Omega USA and Omega retailers are the Speedmaster, Constellation Co-Axial Automatic series, Globemaster, Seamaster Diver 300M, the Seamaster 300M GMT, 300m Master Co-Axial, the Seamaster Aqua Terra Chronograph, Seamaster Planet Ocean, Sea master PloProf, the De Ville, Ladymatic, De Ville Prestige Quartz, De Ville Hour Vision and more.
+The Seamaster series is by far the largest line of all their watches with dozens of different model, configurations, styles and colors.

-Of all the various Omega Swiss watches The Omega Speedmaster Moonwatch was the most historic watch being the one and only watch to make it to the moon and back in 1969 when Neil Armstrong first walked the surface of the moon.
-Although this watch is a timeless classic, there are plenty of new omega watches that have been engineered to perfection since the advent of the Speedmaster Moonwatch.
+Of all their various Swiss-made watches, a mens watch known as the Speedmaster Moonwatch was the most historic watch being the one and only watch to make it to the moon and back in 1969 when Buzz Aldrin and Neil Armstrong first walked the surface of the moon.
+Although this watch is a timeless classic, there are plenty of new Omega Moonwatches and latest additions that have been engineered to perfection since the advent of the Speedmaster Moonwatch.

-After the Omega Speedmaster Moonwatch, in terms of popularity, comes the Omega Seamaster Diver 300M Automatic watch, a legendary Omega Swiss timepiece powered by the Co-Axial calibre 3603 movement.
-The Omega Seamaster Pro was by far one of the Omega watches men loved the most of all Omega Chronograph Watches.
-It was boldly worn by actor Pierce Brosnan in the world famous movie titled Goldeneye where he played the world's most charismatic MI6 secret agent 007, James Bond.
-This is one of the most successful movie franchises in movie history who's viewership share the same allure for the film as other Omega watch models associated with the James Bond movie such as the Omega Seamaster Diver Co-Axial 300M watch.
-In celebration of the James Bond’s jubilee, a new 50th anniversary edition collector’s edition of the James Bond Watch, this Omega Seamaster Co-Axial chronometer has been made in two different sizes, a 41mm and 36.25 mm sporting the calibre 2507 self-winding chronometer movement equipped with the revolutionary Co-Axial escapement.
+After the Speedmaster Moonwatch, in terms of popularity, comes the Seamaster Diver 300M Automatic watch, a legendary Swiss timepiece powered by the Co-Axial calibre 3603 movement.
+The Seamaster Pro and Seamaster Planet Ocean are by far some of the watches men loved the most of all Omega's diver watches.
+It was boldly worn by actor Pierce Brosnan in the world famous Bond movie titled Goldeneye where he played the world's most charismatic MI6 secret agent 007, James Bond.
+This is one of the most successful movie franchises in movie history who's viewership share the same allure for the film as other models associated with the James Bond movie such as the Omega Seamaster Diver Co-Axial 300M watch.
+In celebration of the James Bond’s jubilee, a new 50th anniversary edition collector’s edition of the James Bond Watch, this Omega Seamaster Co-Axial chronometer has been made in two different sizes, a 41mm and 36.25 mm sporting the calibre 2507 self-winding chronometer movement equipped with the revolutionary Omega Co-Axial escapement.
 The reverse-side of the watch case has the iconic revolving James Bond gun barrel design.
 One can also see “the bullet” through the sapphire crystal in the center.
-Needless to say, the Omega watch has been carried by the bravest iconic figures that we can imagine on earth and in outer-space.
+Needless to say, their watches have been carried by the bravest iconic figures that we can imagine on earth and in outer-space.

 One of the most notable features, the scalloped edges on the bezel of the Seamaster automatic watch, bring to mind the sweeping lifts and downward slopes of the uneven ocean floor.
-The new Omega Seamaster 300M fashions a brushed and polished bracelet fabricated from stainless steel which boasts side by side sets of vertical links arranged in staggered formation.
-Another reason to own the automatic Seamaster Diver 300m is Omega’s 4 year warranty, a testament to the confidence that Omega Watches has towards their luxury watches.
-New models of the Omega Seamaster automatic watch have been upgraded with Co-axial calibres and numerous functional enhancements.
-The sea master diver is one who fearlessly anticipates diving towards an adventure to the darkest most abysmal depths of the sea with the hopes to discover something precious or perhaps just for inspiration.
-The entire Omega Seamaster Diver 300m collection consists of 13 different men’s and women’s models in various sizes, genres, configurations and colors with the following available sizes: 28mm (the ladies Omega Seamaster Diver 300m) 36.25mm, 41mm, 42mm & 44mm.
+The new Seamaster 300M fashions a brushed and polished bracelet fabricated from stainless steel which boasts side by side sets of vertical links arranged in staggered formation.
+Another reason to own the automatic Seamaster Diver 300m (also known as the Seamaster 300) is Omega’s 4 year warranty, a testament to the confidence that Omega has towards their luxury watches.
+New models of the Seamaster automatic watch have been upgraded with the new Co-axial calibres and numerous functional enhancements.
+The Seamaster diver is one who fearlessly anticipates diving towards an adventure to the darkest most abysmal depths of the sea with the hopes to discover something precious or perhaps just for inspiration.
+The entire Omega Seamaster Diver 300m collection consists of 13 different men’s and women’s models in various sizes, genres, configurations and colors with the following available sizes: 28mm (the ladies Seamaster Diver 300m) 36.25mm, 41mm, 42mm & 44mm.

-Omega watches uses a computer assisted process to get perfectly formed Si-14 balance springs directly from silicon disks in a single step.
+Omega SA uses a computer assisted process to get perfectly formed Si-14 balance springs directly from silicon disks in a single step.
 The result is a shock resistant, antimagnetic component that is 3 times finer than a human hair and that will forever keep its shape.
-Less than a year after Omega launched their revolutionary Master Co-Axial antimagnetic technology, Omega introduced their Master Co-Axial calibres into their men’s and women’s Co-Axial relatives making the entire line of Omega Co-Axial watches the most reliable, precise and magnetic-resistant watches on earth and in outer-space.
+Less than a year after Omega launched their revolutionary Master Co-Axial antimagnetic technology, they introduced their Master Co-Axial calibres into their men’s and women’s Co-Axial watches making the entire line of Omega Co-Axials the most reliable, precise and magnetic-resistant watches on earth and in outer-space.